 - 4 sets of the complete consumer complaint are to be given.

 Finally, filing can be done at the consumer dispute redressal commission office to the assigned authority.
-Soon, after going through all the academic baseline with respect to consumer redressal legislation, and its procedure, it’s time to practically experience the drafting and the filling of a specific case.
+Soon, after going through all the academic baseline with respect to consumer redressal legislation, and its procedure, it’s time to practical experience the drafting and the filling of a specific case.

 Wishing you Justice!